 Before we sign off, we want to focus on the best two tips we can ever share with remote workers that are:

 - Be a decent human being and stay courteous to people around you.

 - Invest in your equipment as it will pay off in the long run and will keep you from unnecessary trouble.

 If you remember nothing else from this article, remember those two remote work tips and we are sure you’ll be fine wherever life brings you.
 Working remotely while traveling is possible, and we hope you will experience the digital nomad lifestyle, even if you don’t do a remote year and only go for a few months.
-Sign up for Bordio’s week planner before you go – and make the most of the adventure!
+Do not forget to try out time organizers and task makers so sign up for Bordio’s week planner before you go – and make the most of the adventure!